chesorwell/business/GIVEN.md

 To be valid, a market scope must pass **ALL** of the following filters:

 1. **Accessibility (Can I reach them?)**
-   The decision-maker must be directly reachable via public channels (Email, Phone, LinkedIn).
+   The decision-maker must be directly reachable via public channels (Email, LinkedIn, Phone, Google Map, etc.).
 If the industry relies on "Old Boys' Networks," hidden gatekeepers, or requires physical presence to get a meeting, it violates the _Outbound Axiom_.

-2. **Purchasing Power (Is the problem expensive?)**
+2. **Purchasing Power & Liquidity**
-   The target must routinely pay significant amounts ($2k–$10k+) to solve business problems.
-The math of a Solo Founder with limited runway requires **High Margins** to survive.
-I cannot afford to sell low-ticket items that require high volume.

-3. **Liquidity (Do they have cash _now_?)**
-   The target sector must be financially healthy.
+   The target sector must be financially healthy enough to pay for their pain.
 I must avoid "Desperate Markets" (e.g., struggling restaurants, low-margin retail) where cash flow is a constant emergency.
 Even if the problem is expensive (Purchasing Power), if they don't have cash in the bank (Liquidity), the deal dies.
-Remember, the market must pull.

-4. **Decision Autonomy (Who signs the check?)**
+3. **Decision Autonomy**
    The person I contact must have the authority to unilaterally approve the purchase.
-I must avoid markets where the decision requires a Committee, a Board, or multiple department heads. **One Contact = One Decision.**
+I must avoid markets where the decision requires a Committee, a Board, or multiple department heads.

-5. **Transaction Velocity (Is the process fast?)**
+4. **Transaction Velocity**
-   Even with Autonomy, the industry must be free of structural "Sludge."
-I must avoid markets with heavy **Compliance**, **Regulation**, or **Legal** bottlenecks (e.g., Government, Hospitals, Public Schools) where a "Yes" takes 3 months to become a "Check."
+   The industry must be free of structural "Sludge."
+I must avoid markets with heavy **Compliance**, **Regulation**, or **Legal** bottlenecks.

+5. **Market Fragmentation**
+   The market must be sufficiently fragmented to ensure that there are enough potential customers whom I can reach out.

-6. **Problem Awareness (Do they know it?)**
+6. **Problem Awareness**
    The target must already be aware of the pain.
-I am here to **Capture Demand**, not create it.
-If I have to spend my limited runway educating the client that the problem exists (Evangelism), the scope is invalid.
-Remember, the market must pull.
+I must **Capture Demand**, not create it.
+I should not educate them that they have a problem.
+Ideally, they should say "I'll pay you now $XXX if you can solve this".

 7. **Technical Solvability (Digital Soil).**
-   The market’s primary bottlenecks must be rooted in Information and Process Inefficiency, not physical or biological constraints, ensuring the problem is solvable purely by manipulating data, logic, and communication channels (Bits vs. Atoms).
-This allows me to leverage my full "Pro Generalist" stack (AI, Agents, APIs, Web Dev, Architecture) to engineer a solution, rather than hitting a wall where code is powerless against physical reality (e.g., I can fix a "Scheduling Mess" or "Lost Orders" via software, but I cannot fix "Spoiling Food" or a "Leaking Roof").
+   The market’s primary bottlenecks should be rooted in Information and Process Inefficiency, not physical or biological constraints, ensuring the problem is solvable purely by manipulating data, logic, and communication channels (Bits vs. Atoms).
+This allows me to leverage my full "Pro Generalist" stack (AI, Agents, APIs, Web Dev, Architecture) to engineer a solution.

-8. **Competitive Vacancy (Is the space empty?)**
-   The specific problem must not be currently solved by a dominant platforms or flooded with well-funded competitors ("Red Ocean").
-I am looking for "Greenfield" opportunities where the current competitor is **Excel, Email or Google Docs**.
-If I have to battle a billion-dollar R&D budget or displace a deeply integrated ecosystem (Platform Risk) to get in the door, the scope is invalid.

-9. **Market Depth (Is there enough inventory?)**
+8. **Emerging Problem**
+   If the problem is too old and well-known, it's a red flag because it's MOST LIKELY(BUT NOT GUARANTEED) either "Nature of the Business", does not make financial sense to solve it or some other fundamental reason why it wasn't solved yet.

+9. **Competitive Vacancy**
+   Make sure that there no existing VC-backed startups are already fighting for this market.
+It's even better to find a problem that VC-backed startups wouldn't be interested in solving.

+10. **Market Size**
-   The total addressable prospect list must be large enough (Thousands, not Hundreds) to support a high-volume learning phase.
-I will burn through 90% of leads while learning; a "small pond" ensures I run out of prospects before I figure out the puzzle.
-Remember, the market must pull.
+    The total addressable prospect list must be large enough to support a high-volume learning phase and future scale.

+11. **Entry Barrier**
+    The business must be viable for me to succeed, but not too obvious for other to easily copy it.
+I have to keep in mind both - individual freelancers and VC-backed startups.

+## Step 2.
+Market Direction

 Based on our criteria our Market Scope is **Knowledge-Intensive Business Services (KIBS)**, that includes the two following sub-categories:

 1. Info Middlemen (Connect supply with demand without owning either; e.g., Recruiters/Headhunters matching talent to companies, Freight Brokers matching shippers to trucks, Real Estate/Business Brokers matching buyers to sellers, or Lead Generators selling prospect lists).
 2. Experts (Sell specialized competence to execute or optimize a specific business function; e.g., Marketing Agencies managing growth, Compliance/Legal Consultants navigating regulations, Custom Software Shops building products, or Property Managers handling daily operations).

-## Step 2 + 3.
-Problem Scope + Minimal Viable Segment

-After conducting a research of emerging frictions, trends we have identified not only the **Problem Scope**, but also a good candidate for the our **Minimal Viable Segment** - **SMB Freight Brokerage**.

-IMPORTANT NOTE: This research was done by running a Web research in different AI agents (Claude, Gemini & Perplexity) in an hour and even though it feels "too good to be true", I decided that it's a good enough reason to proceed to the next step - **MVS Deep Dive** to validate this hypothesis further (I am not committing to this MVS yet, but giving it a chance).
-Also it seems like it's very hard (if not impossible) to find a **Problem Scope**, because each niche has different problems.

-RESULT (HYPOTHESIS): I believe **SMB Freight Brokers** are losing significant OpEx on **Manual Identity Vetting Checks** because of **The Industrialization of Fraud in 2024/2025**, which has rendered traditional database checks useless and forced them to revert to expensive manual phone verification.

-See more details about this research in [RESULT](./projects/251128%20KIBS%20Problem%20Worthy%20of%20Solving/03-RESULT.md)

-## Step 4.
-Digital (Secondary) Audit

-### The Must-Have Findings

-1. Rants.
-Find sufficient enough evidence of the problem.
-2. Contacts.
-Identify who are the people experiencing the problem, how many of them and how to reach them.

-### The Kill Switches

-Conduct a comprehensive research trying to find ANYTHING that would KILL our hypothesis, including, but NOT LIMITED to:

-- Market Satisfaction: They love their current tools.
-- Triviality of the Problem: The problem is not significant enough to care about.
-- Small Market Size: There are not enough potential customers.
-- Unreachable Market: Cannot reach the right people.
-- No Purchasing Power: They cannot afford even a cheap solution that WOULD solved their problem.
-- etc.